dacog/textexpander_android/README.md

 ### Prerequisites

 - Android Studio installed on your computer.
-- A device or emulator running Android 13 or higher.
+- A device or emulator running Android 7 (api 25) or higher.

 ### Installation